Skip to main content

 What is Agile Development?

 An iterative approach to software development and even project management, agile development, or more specifically agile software development, has taken the business world by storm.
-What started as a way for software developers to organize the tasks they needed to complete a project, agile development, has been repurposed as a project management framework.
+What started as a way for software developers to organize the tasks they needed to complete a project has evolved into a comprehensive project management framework.

-Naturally, as custom software developers, we want to focus on agile development in the software development process.
+As custom software developers, we focus heavily on agile development principles in the software development process.

 • Individuals and interactions over processes and tools.